On this page:

 Another example is the guideline for treating osteoarthritis of the knee and hip issued by the American College of Rheumatology.
 For osteoarthritis of the knee, the guidelines mention tai chi as one of several nondrug approaches that might be helpful.
 The same guidelines, however, discourage using the dietary supplements glucosamine and chondroitin for osteoarthritis of the hip or knee.

-For more information, see the list of clinical practice guidelines on NCCIH’s Web page on Pain.
+For more information, see the Health Professional Information section of NCCIH’s Web page on Pain.

 NCCIH is part of the National Institutes of Health (NIH) Pain Consortium, which coordinates pain research across NIH.
 NCCIH-supported studies are helping to build an evidence base on the effectiveness and safety of complementary modalities for treating chronic pain.